 When I get an idea or thought in my head, I have no patience.
 I want it done right away or I want to do it immediately.
 There is usually no way around it, so a few weeks ago, I took to my Instagram stories and asked for help, tips, and tricks for successful paci removal.
 I received so many amazing suggestions and realized a lot of mothers had/have the same fear I did: scared their child would never sleep again and also the worry that their teeth would forever be messed up (hello braces!).
+I also read these facts on how long should your baby use a pacifier.
 Encouraging your children to look after their teeth is so important.
 One of my friends who lives in Indiana just took her daughter for her first ever check-up at a Dentist Fort Wayne.
 She was a little nervous at first, but soon settled in as the dentists were so patient.
 As for our pacifier mission though, I ended up going cold turkey that night, the same way we did for Henry when he was 2.
 Since Evelyn has really started loving baby dolls, I asked her if she wanted to send her paci’s to the new babies at the hospital and she enthusiastically said yes!
 Even when I put her down to bed, she was excited and seemed on board with the idea … for about 20 minutes.